SKhail/Daily-Planner-App/README.md

     git clone https://github.com/SKhail/Daily-Planner-App.git
     cd Daily-Planner-App
 2. Once cloned, you can start the application
+3. Access the deployed application [Deployed Site Link] (https://skhail.github.io/Daily-Planner-App/)
-3. You will have it in your local machines and can start the Application.
+4. You will have it in your local machines and can start the Application.
-4. Refer to the screenshot below to view the application
+5. Refer to the screenshot below to view the application

 ![Daily-Planner-App]